mkfares/StatisticsWithR/README.md

-# StatisticsWithR
+# Statistics With R
-Introduction to statistics using language R
+Introduction to statistics using language R.